Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Why Can Toric Contacts Feel Different From Regular Contacts?

-Toric contacts can feel different because their shape is made to help the lens stay aligned for astigmatism correction.
+Toric contacts can feel different from other types of contact lenses because their shape is made to help the lens stay aligned for astigmatism correction.
 Some toric lenses have thicker or weighted areas, while others use different stabilization designs.
 You might notice the lens more at first, especially if you're new to toric contacts.
 Comfort often improves once you get used to the lens and follow the wearing schedule from your eye doctor.
 If discomfort continues, the lens fit or material might need to be checked.

 Which Toric Lens Schedule Fits Your Routine?